-The Dolphin Watch project launched by the Trust in April 2009 focuses on one of the Swan Canning Riverpark’s most iconic species - the Indo-Pacific bottlenose dolphin.
+The Dolphin Watch project launched by the Trust in April 2009 focuses on one of the Swan Canning Riverpark’s most iconic species; Indo-Pacific bottlenose dolphins.

 The Dolphin Watch project is a partnership between the Department of Parks and Wildlife River Guardians program, at Department of Biodiversity, Conservation and Attractions (DBCA), and Murdoch and Curtin Universities and was instigated to learn more about the community of bottlenose dolphins residing in the Swan and Canning Rivers.

 Dolphin Watch recognises the importance of dolphins as potential indicators of river health and aims to provide better understanding of dolphin ecology and their interactions with human activities, to better understand our iconic Riverpark.